Previous

 ’Twere better you had none.

 Mary Barber (1685 - 1755) was an Irish housewife and poet who had the good fortune to be discovered by Jonathan Swift.
-Swift’s endorsement and support brought Mary respect and opportunities she would never have otherwise known, given her lack of social standing.
+Swift's endorsement and support brought Mary respect and opportunities she would likely never have otherwise known, given her lack of social standing.
 Her poems ranged from messages to her son to satirical comment on society, the latter usually delivered in a voice other than her own.
 Many of Mary’s poems are presented from a male perspective or a child’s perspective, a technique that allowed her to speak her mind on sensitive subjects without stepping over the very rigid lines of protocol established for a female of common birth during that time period.
-While Swift always referred to Mary in glowing terms, calling her a "poetic genius," most consider Mary a poet of modest talent.
+While Swift always referred to Mary in glowing terms, calling her a "poetic genius," most consider Mary a poet of modest talent, but her biting wit is definitely entertaining.

 Contents of this web site and all original text and images therein are copyright © by Your Daily Poem.
 All rights reserved.